 Start by smoking up your sausage.
 We break it down into small pieces (quarter size), and smoke it at 275 degrees for 60-90 minutes.
 Check after about 60 minutes, it should have a nice dark color and still be moist.
 If you cut open a piece of the sausage it should not be pink inside.

-As the sausage is finishing up you can prep your ingredients for the soup.
+As the sausage finishes up on the smoker you can prep your ingredients for the soup, because once the sausage is done, this soup recipes comes together pretty quickly.

 - 1 pound Italian style bulk sausage not in casings, broken up into quarter sized pieces